Subject-Team/SLib/README.md

 ### Contribute
 If you want to contribute to this project and extend the library, please fork the repository and submit a pull request.
 Or you can open an issue to discuss what you want to change.
-For help, see the [project's wiki](https://github.com/Subject-Team/SLib/wiki), or use the [Q&A page](https://github.com/Subject-Team/SLib/discussions/categories/q-a).
+For help, see the [project's wiki guide](https://github.com/Subject-Team/SLib/wiki/Contribute-guide), or use the [Q&A page](https://github.com/Subject-Team/SLib/discussions/categories/q-a).

 ### Thanks
 [snipercup](https://github.com/snipercup) for: